Craftworks Stage | Craftworks 2024

 How Craft Made Me

 Join us for an intimate and inspiring discussion as we explore the transformative power of craft in the face of adversity.
 Crafting has long been recognized as a therapeutic outlet, offering individuals a means to express themselves, find purpose, and navigate the ups and downs of life’s journey.
 In this talk, we’ll delve into personal stories of resilience and triumph as our speakers share how craft became a lifeline during their darkest moments.
-Featuring carpenters Colin Norgate, Jason Lock and father and son Raphael and Tauri Meade.
+Featuring Roddy Clarke, Colin Norgate, Jason Lock and father and son Raphael and Taury Meade, makers in wood.

 Colin Norgate, part of the Talks programme at CraftWorks.